 ‘Won’t you come into my parlor?
 I want you to meet…’

-The Gruesome Twosome is a 1967 American horror feature film, produced and directed by Herschell Gordon Lewis and written and co-directed by his then wife, Allison Louise ‘Bunny’ Downe.
-The movie stars Elizabeth Davis, Gretchen Wells and Chris Martell (Flesh Feast, Scream Baby Scream; Children Shouldn’t Play with Dead Things).
+The Gruesome Twosome is a 1967 American horror feature film produced and directed by Herschell Gordon Lewis and written and co-directed by his then-wife, Allison Louise ‘Bunny’ Downe.
+The movie stars Elizabeth Davis, Gretchen Wells and Chris Martell (Flesh Feast, Scream Baby Scream; assistant director on Sometimes Aunt Martha Does Dreadful Things).

 Buy DVD: Amazon.com

 The real challenge to enjoying The Gruesome Twosome is to get beyond the first five minutes – like a bad skit on an album, there is a truly awful intro involving two talking bewigged heads, neither funny nor contributing anything to the story.
 This was the result of a post-production blunder that meant the film was several minutes short of the usual running time required by distributors.
 Thus, the makeshift intro was quickly added to bolster the film’s length.

 It is also interesting to consider other horror films made in 1967 – Quatermass and the Pit, Corruption and The Fearless Vampire Killers to name but three – H.G.
 Lewis seems utterly oblivious to the rest of the world, even with a raft of horror films already under his belt, he has effectively ploughed a completely unique furrow and has picked up no influences on the way.
 Rather like the work of Andy Milligan, this is either a blessing or a curse, depending on your tolerance of trash cinema.